Social Security Survivor Benefits

 Benefit Fact Sheet

-In cases where the Soldier does not meet any of the above criteria, and the death was on active duty or active duty for training and is determined to be service-connected, a special gratuitous allowance is paid by the Department of Veterans Affairs (VA) under Title 38 U.S.C.
+In cases where the Service Member does not meet any of the above criteria, and the death was on active duty or active duty for training and is determined to be service-connected, a special gratuitous allowance is paid by the Department of Veterans Affairs (VA) under Title 38 U.S.C.
 1312(a).
 The Social Security Administration certifies the benefit entitlement, eligible beneficiaries, and amounts payable.

-Death benefits are provided for: (1) the surviving Spouse caring for the Soldier's dependent Children who are under age 16; (2) the surviving Spouse age 60 or older, or the surviving Spouse as early as age 50 if the surviving Spouse is disabled; (3) for eligible minor Children age 18 or under of an insured Soldier (up to age 19 if attending elementary or secondary school full time), or Children at any age who were disabled before age 22 and remain disabled, and (4) dependent parents age 62 or older.
+Death benefits are provided for: (1) the surviving Spouse caring for the Service Member's dependent Children who are under age 16; (2) the surviving Spouse age 60 or older, or the surviving Spouse as early as age 50 if the surviving Spouse is disabled; (3) for eligible minor Children age 18 or under of an insured Service Member (up to age 19 if attending elementary or secondary school full time), or Children at any age who were disabled before age 22 and remain disabled, and (4) dependent parents age 62 or older.
 Benefits depend on the Family status of the deceased.
 The amount depends on the total work experience of the deceased and the amount of Federal Insurance Contributions Act (FICA) tax contributions made during that period.

 Permanently reduced amounts are payable to a surviving Spouse as early as age 60.
 The combined surviving Spouse and Children's benefit is subject to a monthly Family Maximum.